 What to look for when buying a SUP

 Your typical inflatable stand up paddleboard will come in at anywhere between 9 foot to 12 foot (or more).

 In general, the longer and wider it is the more stable it will be.
-So for beginners, or those simply looking for something to splash about at the beach, you’ll be looking for at least a 10 foot SUP.
+So for beginners, or those simply looking for something to splash about at the beach, you’ll be looking for at least a 10 foot SUP – ideally 12 foot.
 The wider the better.

 You will also need to look at the weight limit for your SUP.
 Most paddleboards have a weight capacity around 100 kilos, which is fine for the average person and maybe a small extra passenger (a dog or a child for example).

-You’ll find many paddle boards exceed the 100 kilos, but do bear this in mind when buying a stand up paddle board.
+You’ll find many inflatable paddle boards exceed the 100 kilos limit, but do bear this in mind when buying a stand up paddle board.
+In fact, on average SUPs will support 120-150 kilos in weight, which is fine for most people.
 This will also depend what you want it for of course.

 One more thing – SUPs should be used by adults who can swim well.
 If you’re not a confident swimmer, consider buying a life jacket too.
-It’s not recommended that children use paddle boards unsupervised, and if you are planning to let your kids ride with you, get them floatation devices and extra leashes to be safe.
+It’s not recommended that children under the age of 12 use paddle boards unsupervised, and if you are planning to let your kids ride with you, get them floatation devices and extra leashes to be safe.